-- The company submits the first draft report(s) in Albanian and English language and in accordance with the report format given below. - Presentation of the findings to the project team / national office staff (face-to-face). - After having received feedback finalize the report and submit it in Albanian and English.
+The company submits the first draft report(s) in Albanian/ English language and in accordance with the report format given below.

+- Presentation of the findings to the project team / national office staff (face-to-face). - After having received feedback finalize the report and submit it in Albanian or English